arnoldna/azure_tf_naming/NAMING_CONVENTION.md

 - Both `vm_os_type` and `vm_application_name` must be provided to generate a VM hostname
 - If VM parameters are not provided, `vm_hostname` will be an empty string
 - The environment input accepts both short (`p`, `d`, `t`) and long (`prod`, `dev`, `test`) forms
-- Numbers are zero-padded to 2 digits (1 becomes 01, 25 stays 25)

 ## Supported Resource Types